 Seated Lower-Back Stretch

 This seated stretch is simple and offers a gentle stretch for your erector spinae.
 According to an article on the American Council on Exercise's website, you can increase the stretch by squeezing your ab muscles.

 How To: Sit on the floor with your legs in front of you and knees slightly bent.
 Your heels should be on the ground, toes pulling gently toward your shins.
 Hug your thighs by wrapping your arms under them.
 Lean forward from your hips to flex your back, tucking your chin.
 Hold the position for 60 seconds.

-This is a traditional yoga pose that stretches your erector
+This is a traditional yoga pose that stretches your erector spinae and quadriceps.

 How To: Get on your hands and knees on the ground in a quadruped position with your hands under your shoulders.
 Sit your butt back to your heels but keep your hands planted in the same spot -- or allow them to reach even farther forward.
 Try to touch your forehead to the ground.
 Hold this position for 60 seconds.